alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 ### B. At the top of `adventure.py`: import `random`

-In order to randomly select a dragon dictionary from `MOODS` we'll need to import the `random` module.
+In order to randomly select a dragon dictionary from `DRAGONS` we'll need to import the `random` module.

 {{ left }}